eXist-db/documentation/README.md

 5. Install this file via the Dashboard > Package Manager.

 Find an area of the documentation that needs to be improved?
-Please raise an [issue](https://github.com/eXist-db/documentation/issues) or submit a [pull request](https://github.com/eXist-db/documentation/pulls)!
+Please raise an [issue](https://github.com/eXist-db/documentation/issues) or better yet submit a [pull request](https://github.com/eXist-db/documentation/pulls)!

-Our test-suite performs a validation check on all articles in the `/data` directory when you open a pull request.
-You can speed up the review process by validating your edits locally before submitting a pull request.
+Our test-suite performs a validation check on all articles when you open a pull request.
+You can speed up the review process by using `mvn validate` locally before submitting a pull request.

 ## Building a Release from source